 - Data unification challenges due to the lack of interoperability

 Software incompatibility and interoperability remain one of the main challenges of clinical data integration and the major obstacle to its successful delivery.
 Many healthcare IT teams still battle with siloed IT systems that keep patient information trapped inside them without the chance for standardization.
+Poorly integrated EHR solutions, IoT devices, medical CRM software, telehealth, and other healthcare services slow down their operations.

 To avoid this issue, more and more healthcare institutions opt for cloud-based solutions.
 Modern cloud technologies along with message standards such as DICOM protocol helps healthcare organizations provide a unified view of all patient info across different systems and make sure not a single asset is trapped in the siloed systems.